Professional instructors, trained mentors, and education interns provide individualized support where needed.

 Fall Orientation further supports students in their adjustment to college life.
 For the first week of the semester, orientation events, including informational sessions, small group activities, and campus activities help students learn more about the University of Iowa and prepare for the UI REACH experience.
 Students learn about the weekly schedule, campus life, and campus navigation.
 Some of these leisure activities of orientation promote getting to know others and safety.

-University of Iowa Halls have amenities including a Fitness Room, computer lab, floor lounges, and a multipurpose room where for weekly student activities.
+University of Iowa Halls have amenities including a fitness room, computer lab, floor lounges, and a multipurpose room forroom for weekly student activities.
 UI REACH students are encouraged to get involved in hall and campus organizations to interact with their peers and develop leadership skills.

-Numerous activities and learning opportunities are offered and attendance at activities is expected of students.
+A variety of activities and learning opportunities are offered weekly, and attendance at activities is expected of students.
 Training on skills needed to live and work independently, including healthy lifestyles, and safety, safety awareness, time management and self-advocacy, are emphasized throughout the program.

-Students in the UI REACH Program must follow the expectations and policies outlined in the University of Iowa Student Services Handbook, University Housing Guidebook, and UI REACH Program Handbook.
-UI REACH students will generally have the same consequences and follow the University of Iowa's disciplinary process.
+Students in the UI REACH Program must follow the expectations and policies outlined in the University of Iowa Code of Student Life, Residence Hall Policies, and UI REACH Program Handbook.
+UI REACH students typically have the same consequences as do traditional students for code violations as prescribed in the University of Iowa's disciplinary process.